MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/add-authentication-to-your-teams-bot.md

 ## Test the deployed bot

 1. In your browser, navigate to the [Azure portal][azure-portal].
-1. In the left pane, select **All Resources**.
-1. In the right panel find your bot **Azure AD Registration**.
+1. Find your resource group.
-1. Click on the resource link.
+1. Click the resource link.
 The resource page is displayed.
 1. In the resource blade, click **Test in Web Chat**.
 The bot starts and displays the predefined greetings.
 1. Type anything in the chat box.
 You will be logged in.
 The following picture shows an example: